Tutorials Logic, IN info@tutorialslogic.com

 npx create-nx-workspace@latest myworkspace --preset=react

-# Create empty workspace
+# Empty workspace

 npx create-nx-workspace@latest myworkspace --preset=empty

-Add Nx to an Existing Project
+Add Nx to an existing project

 npx nx@latest init